EMPEROR PENGUINS OF ANTARCTICA: An extraordinary visit to a colony in the Weddell Sea by air

 After a wonderful stay with the Emperor Penguins, we head back to Union Glacier for two nights and then take a return flight to Punta Arenas.

-As this is Antarctica we are taking about, there needs to be some flexibility, so you need to arrive in Punta Arenas ahead of the scheduled departure day and have no plans to leave soon after the return flight, in case of weather issues.
+As this is Antarctica we are talking about, there needs to be some flexibility, so you need to arrive in Punta Arenas ahead of the scheduled departure day and have no plans to leave soon after the return flight, in case of weather issues.

 Come and join us for this marvellous adventure!

-(Please note that there are only 10 spaces available on these Emperor Penguins expeditions and demand is so great for this unique experience that there will be no chance of getting a place after autumn 2019 at the latest.
-Very early booking is strongly recommended.)
+(Please note that there are only 10 spaces available on these Emperor Penguins expeditions and demand is so great for this unique experience that very early booking is strongly recommended.)

 Union Glacier Camp is the only facility of its kind in Antarctica.
 This full-service private camp operates during the Antarctic summer (November through January) and is dismantled at the end of each season.
 The camp not only provides accommodations to guests on guided expeditions but also serves as a logistics hub, supporting private expeditions etc. The camp is located in the spectacular and remote southern Ellsworth Mountains, on the broad expanse of Union Glacier.
 It is only accessible by air and all of the guests take their first steps in Antarctica here, on a naturally occurring blue-ice runway.
 The camp is 3,010 kilometres (1,870 miles) from the southern tip of Chile and a short flight from Mount Vinson, the highest peak in Antarctica.
 The South Pole is just over 1000 km (600 miles) away.